johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-A Table Field Add-on for the Advanced Custom Fields Plugin
+A Table Field Add-on for the Advanced Custom Fields Plugin.

 == Description ==